Delta Charter late inning rally falls short - Mississippi's Best Community Newspaper

 Delta Charter late inning rally falls short

-Delta Charter mounted a seventh inning rally and had a runner between third and home when the runner got caught in a rundown.
+Delta Charter mounted a seventh inning rally and had Lily McCarthy between third and home when she got caught in a rundown.
 The rally was cut short as Delta Charter lost 11-10 to Mangham.

-Storm head coach Jeannie Beach said she told her to go, but then she realized the ball got in quicker then she thought and called for her to come back to third base.
-The runner hesitated and was tagged out, but allowed the batter to advance to second with two outs.
+Storm head coach Jeannie Beach said she told McCarthy to go, but then she realized the ball got in quicker then she thought and called for her to come back to third base.
+McCarthy hesitated and was tagged out, but allowed the batter to advance to second with two outs.

 “We were right where we wanted to be,” Beach said.
 “I got a little aggressive with run number four.
 They made a good play, and we still had a chance when Tierra came up to bat.”

-Tierra Jackson stepped up to the plate and hit a grounder up the middle to the short stop who threw her out at first ending the game, and snapping a four run rally.
+Tiara Jefferson stepped up to the plate and hit a grounder up the middle to the short stop who threw her out at first ending the game, and snapping a four run rally.
 Delta Charter was down 11-6 after Mangham had an explosive inning where they plated five runs.
 Four of the five were on a grand slam.

 Beach said they should have never been in the position to have to come back and win the ball game.
 She said their pitching was good enough to win, and their defense played one of the cleanest games of the season.